Jay Bhanushali: 2014–2017 and success

 In 2014 he debut in romantic Thriller Hate Story 2 alongside Surveen Chawla.
 In 2014 only he played the role of Gyani in Desi Kattey.
 In the same year, he again hosted two dance shows Dance India Dance Li'l Masters 2 and Dil Se Naachein Indiawaale.
 In 2015 he played the role of Karan in Ek Paheli Leela alongside Sunny Leone and Rajneesh Duggal.
 In 2015 only he again hosted Dance India Dance 5.
 In 2016 he participated in the stunt-based reality show Khatron Ke Khiladi 7 and got eliminated in the 2nd week but re-entered on 5th week and voluntarily exited in 9th week and finished as 9th place.
 He hosted the dance show The Voice India Kids.
 In 2017 he hosted the show Sabse Bada Kalakar.

 2018–2021

 In 2018, he hosted the famous dance shows Super Dancer and Indian Idol 10.
 In 2019, he appeared as an episodic contestant in Kitchen Champion 5.
 He later hosted the dance reality show Superstar Singer.
 In 2020 he participated in Khatron Ke Khiladi - Made in India and finished as 6th place.
 In 2021, he participated in reality series Bigg Boss 15 and got evicted on day 55.
-Since April 2023, Bhanushali has been starring as Shiv in Hum Rahe Na Rahe Hum opposite Tina Datta.
+Since April 2023, Bhanushali has been starring as Shivendra "Shiv" Barot in Hum Rahe Na Rahe Hum opposite Tina Datta.